U.S. Capitol Gatehouses and Gateposts

 The , a national park, is a famous 2-mile-long tree-lined, pedestrian-friendly boulevard in stretching from the Capitol Building in the east to the Lincoln Memorial and Potomac River on the west.

-The is an obelisk on the in , built to commemorate George Washington, a Founding Father of the United States, victorious commander-in-chief of the Continental Army from 1775 to 1783 in the American Revolutionary War, and the first president of the United States from 1789 to 1797. is situated 1,100 feet south of U.S. Capitol Gatehouses and Gateposts.
+The is a 555-foot tall obelisk on the in , built to commemorate George Washington, a Founding Father of the United States and the nation's first president. is situated 1,100 feet south of U.S. Capitol Gatehouses and Gateposts.

 Places in the Area